ProCST: Boosting Semantic Segmentation Using Progressive Cyclic Style-Transfer: Method

 \section{Method}

-We present ProCST, an image to image translation framework used as a zero-step before applying UDA methods and thus improve their performance.
-ProCST is a multiscale network trained with cyclic style transfer loss using a progressive training scheme.
-The model is composed of two main components: multiscale training and bi-directional image-to-image style translation.
-In addition, when training full resolution images we add two semantic segmentation networks that utilize source domain labels in the training procedure.
+We present ProCST, an image-to-image translation framework that is used as a zero-step before applying existing UDA methods for improving their performance.
+ProCST is a multiscale network trained with a cyclic style transfer loss using a progressive training scheme.
+ProCST also uses two semantic segmentation networks that utilize source domain labels in the training procedure.

 Our multiscale training is based on an image pyramid structure: a list of generators that creates a full scale translated image, where each generator is responsible for translating the image at a certain scale.
 The generator has two inputs: the first is a translated image from the generator of the previous scale, upscaled to the current scale size.
 The second is a resized version of the original source image that matches the current generator scale.
 Note that the generator of the lowest scale receives only the second input.
 The output of each generator is a translated image in the scale it is using.
 This process is depicted in Figure~\ref{fig:full_model}.